Bánk Bár-Kalán: Career

 Until the early 19th century, several Hungarian historians incorrectly identified Bánk Bár-Kalán and his contemporary Benedict, son of Korlát to be one person, based on the erroneous conclusion that the name Banco was considered to be a version of Benedict.
 However, the two persons appear in a half-dozen charters simultaneously, so identification can be ruled out.
 This error had a long-term effect in Hungarian popular culture and literature (see below) and even Russian–Ukrainian historiography regarding the history of the Kievan Rus' (see "Benedikt Bor").

 Bánk started his court career during the reign of King Emeric.
 He is first referred to as ispán of Újvár County in 1199.
 It is plausible he supported the king in his struggle for the power against his younger brother Andrew, Duke of Slavonia.
 When Emeric captured Andrew near Varaždin in October 1203, Bánk was appointed ispán of Zala County, which then belonged to the duke's realm.

 Despite his former political alignment, Bánk managed to retain his influence and power after Andrew II ascended the Hungarian throne in 1205.
 He is mentioned as ispán of Újvár County again in 1206.
 He served as Ban of Slavonia from 1208 to 1209.
 He held the office of ispán of Bihar County, one of the most important counties during that time, from 1209 to 1212.
 Beside that, he also functioned as count (head) of the court of Queen Gertrude from 1210 to 1212.
-In this capacity, Bánk ("Banko") participated in the Hungarian military campaign against the Principality of Halych in the summer of 1211, when Andrew II intended to restore the child Danylo Romanovich to the Galician throne upon the request of a group of boyars.
+In this capacity, Bánk ("Banko") participated in the Hungarian military campaign against the Principality of Galicia in the summer of 1211, when Andrew II intended to restore the child Danylo Romanovich to the Galician throne upon the request of a group of boyars.
 Thereafter, Bánk reached the peak of his career, serving as Palatine of Hungary from 1212 to 1213.
 Beside that, he was also ispán of Keve (1212) and Pozsony (1212–1213) counties.
 During his term, he judged over lawsuits in Szatmár and Bihar counties.